Sullivanstatistics/saved-old-course/chapter5.md

 *** =instructions

 - Consider matrix `x` which is already loaded into your workspace.
+- What are the dimensions of `x`?
+- Calculate the mean of the 3rd column.
-- Write a loop that iterates through `x` and calculates the mean of each row.
+- Iterate through the columns to find the mean of each.